Obama Is Stepping Up His Game

 The Root’s Cynthia Gordy asked Jarrett and Barnes why the report and the jobs act are being introduced now.

-“We decided to draft the report in many ways to respond to questions about what we have done,” said Barnes, before recounting ways she says the administration has been addressing poverty issues from “day one,” including the 2009 economic health care reform., expansion of tax credits, summer jobs for youth, and
+“We decided to draft the report in many ways to respond to questions about what we have done,” said Barnes, before recounting ways she says the administration has been addressing poverty issues from “day one,” including the 2009 economic Recovery and Reinvestment Act, expansion of tax credits, summer jobs for youth, and health care reform.

 “We’ve been working on this since we set foot in the White House,” said Barnes.